Should You Take Vitamins On A Full Or Empty Stomach?

 Knowing when you should take your supplements can help you make sure that your body is getting all the nutrients it needs.
 In this article, we discuss which vitamins to take on a full or empty stomach.

-- Vitamin D3: take with a meal
+- Vitamin D3: take with a meal.

-- Iron - take one to two hours before a meal, with a glass of water or orange juice, which can boost absorption
+- Iron: take at least 30 minutes before a meal with a glass of water or orange juice, which can boost absorption!

-- CoQ10: take with a meal
+- CoQ10: take with a meal.

-- Prenatal Daily Packets: take with a meal
+- Prenatal Daily Packets: take with a meal (and lots of water!)

-- Prenatal for him: take with a meal
+- Male Penatals: take with a meal.

 - Fiber: take with a glass of water (or add to your smoothie!)

-- MTHF: take with a glass of water
+- MTHF: take with a glass of water.

 - Omega DHA: take with a meal